Equal Access Auburn

 What We Do

-EAA also sends volunteers to help Equal Access Birmingham, where pharmacy students get to interact with medical students, doctors, and pharmacists at a student-run free clinic to help take care of the underserved population in Birmingham, Alabama.
+EAA also sends volunteers to help Equal Access Birmingham, where pharmacy students interact with medical students, physicians, and pharmacists at a student-run free clinic to help take care of the underserved population in Birmingham, Alabama.
 This is a special opportunity to help develop treatment plans and make medication recommendations.

 Come Join Us!

 If you love volunteering and want to utilize and practice the skills you learn in pharmacy school, then EAA is for you!
 EAA health fairs are a great way to both volunteer and practice the skills you learn in pharmacy school.
+EAA also has amazing leadership development opportunities through joining its board.
 For anyone interested in holding an officer position, positions are available to P1s, P2s, and P3s.